Monthly Expenditure over £500

 Additionally, each year the PCC and Chief Constable’s external auditors check that proper arrangements are in place for securing economy, efficiency and effectiveness in the PCC and Chief Constable’s use of resources, as set out in the Audit Commission Act 1998.

 The Constabulary Expenditure over £500 can be accessed via their website.

 Contracts & Tenders

-All formal contracts arranged by the Durham Constabulary on behalf of the PCC are registered on the Blue Light Procurement Database .
-Use the drop down boxes to select Durham Constabulary, particular categories/sub categories and then, for details on specific contracts, click the link under ‘Contract Title’.
+All formal contracts arranged by the Durham Constabulary on behalf of the PCC are also registered on the Blue Light Procurement Database .
+You can use the drop down boxes to select Durham Constabulary.
+You can filter by, particular categories/sub categories and then, for details on specific contracts, click the link under ‘Contract Title’.

 Under the legislation there is a requirement to publish the contracts.
 In some circumstances limited redactions will be made before they are published in order to comply with existing law, to protect commercial interests and for the protection of national security.
 You can view the contracts via the , then select Durham Constabulary when asked for the organisation name.